Endgame tablebase

-An endgame tablebase is a computerized database that contains precalculated exhaustive analysis of chess endgame positions.
-It is typically used by a computer chess engine during play, or by a human or computer that is retrospectively analysing a game that has already been played.

-The tablebase contains the game-theoretical value (win, loss, or draw) in each possible position, and how many moves it would take to achieve that result with perfect play.
-Thus, the tablebase acts as an oracle, always providing the optimal moves.
-Typically the database records each possible position with certain pieces remaining on the board, and the best moves with White to move and with Black to move.
+In chess, the endgame tablebase, or simply the tablebase, is a computerised database containing precalculated evaluations of endgame positions.
+Tablebases are used to analyse finished games, as well as by chess engines to evaluate positions during play.
+Tablebases are typically exhaustive, covering every legal arrangement of a specific selection of pieces on the board, with both White and Black to move.
+For each position, the tablebase records the ultimate result of the game (i.e. a win for White, a win for Black, or a draw) and the number of moves required to achieve that result, both assuming perfect play.
+Because every legal move in a covered position results in another covered position, the tablebase acts as an oracle that always provides the optimal move.

-Tablebases are generated by retrograde analysis, working backward from a checkmated position.
-By 2005, all chess positions with up to six pieces, including the two kings, had been solved.
-By August 2012, tablebases had solved chess for almost every position with up to seven pieces, but the positions with a lone king versus a king and five pieces were omitted because they were considered to be "rather obvious."
-These positions were included by August 2018.
+Tablebases are generated by retrograde analysis, working backwards from checkmated positions.
+By 2005, tablebases for all positions having up to six pieces, including the two kings, had been created.
+By August 2012, tablebases had solved chess for almost every position with up to seven pieces, with certain subclasses omitted due to their assumed triviality; these omitted positions were included by August 2018.
 As of 2025, work is still underway to solve all eight-piece positions.

-The solutions have profoundly advanced the chess community's understanding of endgame theory.
-Some positions which humans had analyzed as draws were proven to be winnable; in some cases the tablebase analysis could find a mate in more than five hundred moves, far beyond the horizon of humans, and beyond the capability of a computer during play.
-For this reason, tablebases also called into question the 50-move rule, since many positions are now seen to exist that would be a win for one side but are drawn because of the 50-move rule; initially, as individual cases were found, exceptions to the rule were introduced, but when more extreme cases were later discovered, the exceptions were removed.
-Tablebases provide a powerful analytical tool, enhancing competitive play and facilitating the composition of endgame studies.
+Tablebases have profoundly advanced the chess community's understanding of endgame theory.
+Some positions which humans had analysed as draws were proven to be winnable; in some cases, tablebase analysis found a mate in more than five hundred moves, far beyond the ability of humans, and beyond the capability of a computer during play.
+This caused the fifty-move rule to be called into question, since many positions were discovered that were winning for one side but drawn during play because of this rule.
+Initially, some exceptions to the fifty-move rule were introduced, but when more extreme cases were later discovered, these exceptions were removed.
+Tablebases also facilitate the composition of endgame studies.

-While endgame tablebases exist for other board games, such as checkers, nine men's morris, and some chess variants, the term endgame tablebase is assumed to refer to the chess tablebase by default.
+While endgame tablebases exist for other board games, such as checkers, nine men's morris, and some chess variants, the term endgame tablebase is usually assumed to refer to chess tablebases.